-Every character should have big, exploitable flaws.
+A good Village of Idiots character has big, exploitable flaws.
 Having other people leverage those flaws is FUN.
 For example, you might be an adventurer who is unbeatable in combat – but your sense of duty makes you gullible and are easy to manipulate.
 At the end of the weekend, you’ll probably recognize that having the wool pulled over your eyes was more fun than winning fights.
 Your character’s flaws lend themselves to fun gameplay more than their strengths.

 Whatever your flaws are, try to bring them on stage!
 If you have a secret, your character will want to keep it under wraps, but as a player, your goal should be to get your secret out in a funny way.